alienbrainfarm/imageman/docs/REVIEW.md

     *   **Action:** Execute all existing and newly added unit tests to ensure no regressions were introduced and new features work as expected.
 11. **Manual Testing:**
     *   **Action:** Perform manual testing of the application to verify UI/UX and overall functionality.

+## Recent Issues and Resolutions

+### Issue 1: `ModuleNotFoundError: No module named 'PyQt5'`

+*   **Root Cause:** The `PyQt5` module was not explicitly listed in `requirements.txt`, causing PyInstaller to not bundle it correctly into the executable.
+Although `pytest-qt` might pull it as a dependency, explicit declaration is necessary for reliable builds.
+*   **Resolution:** Added `PyQt5` to `requirements.txt`.
+Users need to reactivate their virtual environment, reinstall dependencies (`pip install -r requirements.txt`), and then rebuild the portable executable.

+### Issue 2: `RecursionError: maximum recursion depth exceeded` in `_get_images`

+*   **Root Cause:** The `_get_images` method in `imageman/image_man_window.py` was calling itself recursively without a proper base case, leading to an infinite recursion and a `RecursionError`.
+*   **Resolution:** Modified the `_get_images` method to correctly list and filter image files from the specified directory using `os.listdir` and `os.path.isfile`, removing the erroneous recursive call.

+### Issue 3: Video Feature Implementation and Reversion

+*   **Root Cause:** Attempted to implement MP4 video display and playback, including custom thumbnail generation with a film strip effect.
+This introduced several `NameError` issues related to `PIL.ImageQt` and `PIL.Image` not being correctly bundled by PyInstaller, despite attempts to explicitly include them as hidden imports.
+*   **Resolution:** All changes related to video display, playback, and custom thumbnail generation were reverted to restore a stable and working executable.
+Further investigation is needed to properly integrate multimedia support without encountering bundling issues with PyInstaller.

 This plan provides a structured approach to enhance the ImageMan application.
 I am now awaiting your instructions.